fbpx

 Set the scene

 It’s important to get the time and place right for the backdrop for your tough conversations.
-Avoid times when your staff member might get pulled in different directions, or at the end of the day close to home time.
+Avoid times when your staff member might be pulled in different directions or when the day is nearing its end.
 Book in a private meeting room and ensure you have privacy away from the wider team (especially if you plan to offboard a team member).
-It’s also recommended to avoid booking in this kind of meeting on a Friday or a weekend, give your team member adequate notice but not so long that they anxiously await the meeting arrival.
+Avoid scheduling this type of meeting on a Friday or over the weekend.
+Give your team member adequate notice, but not so far in advance that it causes unnecessary anxiety.

 Clear communication